eduardocruzpalacios/oop-design-patterns-java/README.md

 The client can refer to the super class and initialize any child class thanks to polymorphism.
 The client only needs to call the public meetUp method from the instance, which executes the algorithm steps defined in the super class and those steps of the child class initialized.
 #### Visitor
-DEFINITION: separates an algorithm from an object structure by moving the hierarchy of methods into one object.
+DEFINITION: Represent an operation to be performed on the elements of an object structure.
+Visitor lets you define a new operation without changing the classes of the elements on which it operates.

 There are 2 interfaces in this pattern:
 - Cashier that acts as Visitor and must has a method for every single implementation of the other interface.
 Each method uses each implementation.